mohdahsank001/AppScraper2.0/README.md

 testnames.csv - Input the app names as new fields or rows in the CSV in the first column.
 ```

-OUTPUTJSON dict. format for one review :
+OUTPUTJSON.json dict. format for one review :
 ---------------------------------------
 ```
 {